Fiscal Year 2020 McHenry County

-Capital expenditures specifically related to programs or services requesting community mental health funds should be included in the DIRECT PROGRAM EQUIPMENT budget section of the FY19 Budget Worksheet Template.
+Capital expenditures specifically related to programs or services requesting community mental health funds should be included in the DIRECT PROGRAM EQUIPMENT budget section of the FY20 Budget Worksheet Template.
 Capital expenditure requests require a supporting Capitalization Policy.
 The MHB shall consider Capital Expenditures as part of overall program, project, and service requests although service delivery shall take precedent.
 Stand-Alone Capital Requests are subject to appropriation and shall be considered on a case-by-case basis.

 WHO MAY APPLY

 - An individual (including single-member Limited Liability Company)